stormpath/stormpath-sdk-angularjs/docs/source/access_control.rst

 --------------------------

 Our Angular SDK knows who the current user is by accessing the ``/me`` route on your server.
-This route needs to return the account object, with it's groups expanded.
+This route needs to return the account object, with its groups expanded.
 If you are using our Express.js library you can enable this with the ``expand`` option: